marklindsey11/hashgraph/getting-started/go/transfer-hbar.md

 func main() {

-	//Loads the .env file and throws an error if it cannot load the variables from that file corectly err := godotenv.Load(".env")
+	//Loads the .env file and throws an error if it cannot load the variables from that file correctly err := godotenv.Load(".env")
 	if err != nil {
-		panic(fmt.Errorf("Unable to load enviroment variables from .env file.
+		panic(fmt.Errorf("Unable to load environment variables from .env file.
 Error:\n%v\n", err)) }

 	//Grab your testnet account ID and private key from the .env file